- Application and Admission Requirements

 The maximum extension for submission of work assigned the grade of K in a 600- or 700-level course is normally four months.
-A further extension, designated E, may be granted with a note from the instructor of the course(s) to the Director of the Graduate Program stating the further extension deadline.
-It is the student's responsibility to adhere to this deadline and to ensure the final grade has been submitted to the Graduate Office (Arts 155B).
+A further extension, designated E, may be granted with a note from the instructor of the course(s) to the Director of Graduate Studies stating the further extension deadline.
+It is the student's responsibility to adhere to this deadline and to ensure that the final grade has been submitted to the Graduate Office (Arts 155).

-Students with incompletes and/or uncleared Ks, will not be assigned Teaching Assistantships or Research Assistantships.
+Students with incompletes and/or uncleared Ks will not be assigned Teaching or Research Assistantships.

 In exceptional cases, a student who wishes to submit a thesis, or to complete outstanding degree requirements after withdrawing, may do so only on the recommendation of the Department.
-The student must apply to the Graduate Program Director for re-admission.
+The student must apply to the Director of Graduate Studies for re-admission.
 Only students who have completed all degree requirements, including the thesis, will be considered for re-admission.

 "Regular Students" are those students who are proceeding to a degree and who in any given session are attending classes or receiving regular guidance relevant to their programs, who wish to write examinations, or who are making use of the University's libraries or other facilities.